 - 1 Green Mango

 - 3 Green Chili

-- Wash and marinate fish chunks with 1/2 Tsp. each of Turmeric Powder, Salt, and also 1 Tbsp.
-Mustard Oil.
+- Wash and marinate fish chunks with ½ teaspoon each of Turmeric Powder, Salt, and also 1 tablespoon Mustard Oil.

 - Leave those for 15 minutes before cooking.